-- ▲ Turn on or restart the computer or tablet, quickly press esc, and then press f9 for boot options. - For tablets without keyboards: - Turn on or restart the tablet, and then quickly hold down the volume down button; then select f9. - or -
+- ▲ Turn on or restart the tablet, and then quickly hold down the volume up button; then select f9. - or -

+Turn on or restart the tablet, and then quickly hold down the volume down button; then select f9.

 Turn on or restart the tablet, and then quickly hold down the Windows button; then select f9.